Tom Peters on the power of saying “Thank You”

-When so much around us is changing so fast, it becomes more important than ever to maintain our morale, be clear about what matters (and what matters), build strong relationships with the people on our team, and be able to spot the opportunities in a situation.
+When so much around us is changing so fast, it becomes more important than ever to maintain our morale, be clear about what matters (and what doesn’t), build strong relationships with the people on our team, and become more able to spot the opportunities in a situation.

-One very power and ridiculously easy way of doing all these things is to get into the habit of saying “Thank you.”
+One very powerful and ridiculously easy way of doing all these things is to get into the habit of saying “Thank you.”

 In this short video Tom Peters explains why, after more than 30 years as a leading management guru, saying “Thank you” is still his “number one top tip” for getting things done: